rebekahwhittle/beksintex/blog/content/blog/let's begin/index.md

 ## who is this

-i'm beks and i do in fact live in texas!
+i'm beks and i do in fact live in texas! 👢

-- live in atx
-- engineer
-  - and i guess writer?
-- swiftie

-### swiftie?

-yes, i am a swiftie. no further questions - thank you.
+## what are you

+ummm well i'm a woman, a writer, an engineer and swfitie

 > go listen to You Are In Love, State of Grace, Breathe, Dress, & Invisible String

-### why a blog?
+### why a blog

-in another post i'll explain but i quite social media but that doesn't mean i don't have something to say!
+i quit social media a few months ago but i _still_ have something to say but this time it's in blog form!